Pustá Polom

 Pustá Polom (Wüstpohlom) is a municipality and village in Opava District in the Moravian-Silesian Region of the Czech Republic.
 It has about 1,300 inhabitants.

 Etymology

 The village was initially named just Polom.
 The word polom denotes a forest of broken trees and the name arose from the establishment of the village on the site of such a forest.
-The attribute pustá (meaning 'desolate') was added in the 16th century, after the village was resettled.
+The prexif pustá (meaning 'desolate') was added in the 16th century, after the village was resettled.

 Geography

 Pustá Polom is located about 11 km southeast of Opava and 15 km west of Ostrava.
 It lies in the Nízký Jeseník range.
 The highest point is at 470 m above sea level.
 The Sezina Stream originates here and flows to the south.

 History

 The first written mention of Pustá Polom is from 1238, when King Ottokar I donated the village to the Hradisko Monastery at Olomouc.
 The monastery owned Pustá Polom until 1440.
 After that, it was alternately owned by the Lords of Kravaře and Lords of Raduň.
 In the second half of the 15th century, the village was depopulated and abandoned.
 It was settled again only in the second half of the 16th century.
 During the Thirty Years' War, the village was badly damaged and the population decreased.
 In 1692, Pustá Polom was bought by nobleman Karl Frydrych Kalkreuter and annexed to the Kyjovice estate.